Search: 424 results

 Jesus replied, why were ye so sollicitous about me? don't you know that 'tis my business to be in my father's house?

-So, Jesus went down to Nazareth with them and [continued] to obey them.
-And His mother kept all these things [stored up] in her heart.
+However Jesus went down with them to Nazareth, and was subject to them: and his mother kept all these things in her heart.

-And Jesus being full of the Holy Ghost returned from Jordan, and was led by the Spirit into the wilderness,
+And Jesus, full of the Holy Spirit, came back from the Jordan, and was guided by the Spirit in the waste land

 And the Devil led Jesus up, and showing him in a single moment all the kingdoms of the earth, said to him: